-CONSERVE " Improve efficiency in how water is transported and used so each Hawai'i resident requires 15% less water per capita to meet our needs.
+CONSERVE " Improve efficiency in how water is transported and used so that each Hawai'i resident requires 15% less water per capita to meet our needs.

-RECHARGE " Capture more rainwater in our aquifers by expanding and actively protecting watershed areas.
+RECHARGE " Capture more rainwater in our aquifers by expanding and actively protecting watershed areas while improving our storm water retention.

-REUSE " Double the amount of wastewater being treated and reused to irrigate parks and local crops across our Hawaiian islands.
+REUSE " Double the amount of wastewater being treated and reused to irrigate parks and local crops across our Hawaiian Islands.

-The Fresh Water Blueprint for Action sets a foundation for a sustainable water future for our state.
-It offers Hawai'i's decision-makers a new vision and clear recommendations for policy changes that have broad, multi-party support.
+The Fresh Water Blueprint for Action lays a foundation for a sustainable water future for our state.
+It offers Hawai'i's decision makers a new vision and clear recommendations for policy changes that have broad, multi-party support.
 The Blueprint lays out a strong, proactive agenda to protect Hawai'i's fresh water future and avoid costly problems down the road.

-California offers a cautionary tale: in recent decades, the Golden State has been experiencing more intense, multi-year droughts that have resulted in 25% mandatory water use cuts and over \$50 billion in economic damage.
+California offers a cautionary tale: the recent drought in that state resulted in 25% mandatory water use cuts and over \$50 billion in economic damage.